SUSE-Cloud/socok8s/doc/source/deploy-guide/prepare-localhost.rst

 instances created.
 Remember the name of this keypair (which appears as ``foctodoodle-key`` in the example below)

-Set this for all the following scripts:
+Set this for **all** the following scripts in a deployment:

 .. code-block:: console

-   export OS_CLOUD=engcloud # Assuming you followed the example for clouds.yaml
+   export OS_CLOUD=engcloud
-   # Your username plus whatever else you would like, will be used for naming
-   # objects you create in the cloud
+   # 'engcloud' is the name in the `clouds.yaml`,
-   export PREFIX=foctodoodle
    # Set the name of the keypair you created
    export KEYNAME=foctodoodle-key
+   # Set the name of the network you will use in the deployment
+   export INTERNAL_NETWORK=foctodoodle-net
-   # Set the name of the subnet you created
+   # Set the name of the subnet you will use in the deployment
+   export INTERNAL_SUBNET=foctodoodle-subnet
+   # Set the name of the floating ip network you will use in the deployment
-   export INTERNAL_SUBNET=${PREFIX}-subnet
+   export EXTERNAL_NETWORK=floating

-Now create a network, a subnet, a router and a connection to the floating network (you only have to do it once):
+If you haven't created the internal networks/subnets and appropriate routers already, do it now (you only have to do it once):

 .. code-block:: console

-   openstack network create ${PREFIX}-net openstack subnet create --network ${PREFIX}-net --subnet-range 192.168.100.0/24 ${PREFIX}-subnet
+   openstack network create ${INTERNAL_NETWORK}
+   openstack subnet create --network ${INTERNAL_NETWORK} --subnet-range 192.168.100.0/24 ${INTERNAL_SUBNET}
-   openstack router create ${PREFIX}-router openstack router set --external-gateway floating ${PREFIX}-router openstack router add subnet ${PREFIX}-router ${PREFIX}-subnet
+   openstack router create ${INTERNAL_NETWORK}-router openstack router set --external-gateway floating ${INTERNAL_NETWORK}-router openstack router add subnet ${INTERNAL_NETWORK}-router ${INTERNAL_SUBNET}

-Prior to executing scripts, be aware that you may need to do some cleanup prior to retrying scripts or playbooks should they fail.
-In some steps a teardown script is provided to clean up any created resources.
 Reconfirming that you’ve done all the previous steps to set up now will save you some time later.